dannylekim/personalWebsite/README.md

 # Personal Website

-In this personal website, I'd like to use it as a form of resume or CV that gives employers and other connections a chance to get to know me and my skill set.
-This code will also be open source for those who would like to use it under Apache 2.0 or MIT depending on the projects integrated onto this website.
-The website itself in terms of its technologies and everything will be in MIT.
+My goal is to create a personal website that displays my achievements and current capabilities.
+In this manner, I will have 2 websites.

+1) This will be my personal website which doubles as a resume.
+It will outline who I am, and what my projects have been and display them all.

+2) My blog which will be hosted elsewhere and maintained by me but not coded by me as that requires a lot of work for minimal gain.

 ## Sections

-Below describe the sections placed on the site
+Below describe the sections placed on the site and or other websites

 ### About me

      These include Jobs, a blurb, technologies I know and other tidbits

-### Blog Posts
+### Blog Website

 Inside these blog posts should be notes from books and articles that I've read and general stylistic things.
 These include: